Handing out hip checks since 2005.

 Duke City Roller Derby (DCRD) is New Mexico’s first flat-track roller derby league.
 A 501(c)(3) non-profit amateur sports organization, DCRD is dedicated to athleticism, empowerment, and sportsmanship in flat track roller derby.
 Its members are committed to teaching and growing the sport, and to providing leadership development opportunities within its community.

 DCRD is a 100% volunteer owned and operated organization.
 Founded in 2005, the league has competed as a member organization of the Women’s Flat Track Derby Association (WFTDA) since its inception.
-The league’s junior roller derby team, The Marionettes, teaches teamwork and athleticism to girls ages 8-17.
+The league’s junior roller derby team, The Marionettes, teaches teamwork and athleticism to skaters ages 8-17.

 There are over 70 active members of DCRD, and more than 20 junior team skaters.
 In addition to playing the sport of roller derby, members help to manage the non-profit business and participate in community events.
 A five member Board of Directors is responsible for guiding the organization.
 Learn more about our Leadership Team.